 2. Wayback high resolution historical imagery: Analyzing change over space and time with the Wayback Image Service Examine how these places have changed: Lake Mead, Plano Texas, Beachy Head England, the Three Gorges Dam in China, and your own community.

 3. Landsat 8 app: Landsat Explorer Analyze different spectral bands, create a swipe comparison map, filter data, and more.

-4. Sentinel-2 imagery to analyze the eruptions in Kilauea: Using two new tools to analyze the eruptions in Kilauea Add data from the Living Atlas: Sentinel-2 views, bands 12, 11, 2, Filter on Acquisition Date of 23 May 2018, Image display as Geology with DRA, stretch, analyze.
+4. Sentinel-2 imagery to analyze the eruptions in Kilauea: Using two new tools to analyze volcanic eruptions in Kilauea and Beyond Add data from the Living Atlas: Sentinel-2 views, bands 12, 11, 2, Filter on Acquisition Date of 23 May 2018, Image display as Geology with DRA, stretch, analyze.